Queen Mother of the West: Legendary encounters

 In Tu Kuang-ting's text, he includes narrative accounts of the Queen Mother's encounters with legendary Chinese heroes.
 One such account narrates an encounter between the Queen Mother and Laozi (Lord Lao):

 In this account, the Queen Mother plays the role of Laozi's superior and is credited with the ultimate authorship of the Dao De Jing.
 This dichotomy of the Queen Mother as the superior is a characteristic of Shangqing Taoism, a goddess worshiping sect of Taoism of which Tu Kuang-ting was a master.
 There is also an account of a meeting between the Queen Mother and Laozi in Tang poetry.
 This account however, being of traditional Taoist thought, has the Queen Mother taking an inferior role to Laozi, calling him "Primordial Lord" (the title of his highest manifestation) and pays homage to the sage.

 Mythological accounts in the Tang dynasty

 During the Tang dynasty (June 18, 618 – June 4, 907) poetry flourished throughout China (this period is commonly known as the "Golden age of Chinese poetry").
 It was during this period that the Queen Mother became an extremely popular figure in poetry.
-Her mythology was recorded in the poems of the Quan Tangshi, a collection of surviving poems (of an estimated 50,000 written during the period) from the Tang dynasty.
+Her mythology was recorded in the poems of the Complete Tang Poems, a collection of surviving poems (of an estimated 50,000 written during the period) from the Tang dynasty.

 After the fall of the Tang dynasty, (c.
 910) a Shang-ching Taoist master and court chronicler named Du Guangting wrote a hagiographical biography of the queen mother as part of his text "Yung ch'eng chi hsien lu" ("Records of the Assembled Transcendents of the Fortified Walled City").
 This account represents the most complete source of information about Tang society's perceptions of Xiwangmu.